 1 & 2 Bedroom Apartments, Off-Plan, Studios

-- £770 million regeneration project in Bracknell
+- At the centre of a £770 million large-scale regeneration project changing the landscape of Bracknell